KelpieAI/CRMFS/README.md

 This CRM serves the death committee's operational needs by:
 - Digitising member registration and data management
-- Automating payment calculations and renewal tracking
+- Automating payment calculations with pro-rata and age-based fees
 - Providing real-time insights into membership and finances
 - Centralising all member information in one secure location
 - Reducing administrative overhead and manual paperwork
+- Ensuring compliance with legal declarations and documentation

 ---